FaeourAlhamad/form/README.md

-Form.io Angular JSON Form Renderer
+Angular JSON Form Renderer
 ==========================
 This library serves as a Dynamic JSON Powered Form rendering library for [Angular](https://angular.io).
-This works by providing a JSON schema to a ```<formio>``` Angular component, where that form is dynamically rendered within the front end application.
+This works by providing a JSON schema to a  Angular component, where that form is dynamically rendered within the front end application.
 This allows forms to be dynamically built using JSON schemas.

 Angular Versions